 - Site Visits: Ask your elected officials or their staff to visit your program or facility next time they are in the district.

 - Letters of Support: Whenever you make a grant request for funds from a federal agency, contact your Congressional office and ask for a letter of support.
 Congressional offices receive these types of requests much of the time, and if there are no conflicts with other constituents, are usually happy to oblige.
-If you want to find out about available grants and loans from the federal government, check out www.cfda.gov.

 - Research and Reference Information: Your Congressional office has access to a wide-range of research materials from the Library of Congress' Congressional Research Service (CRS), which you can ask for by topic.

 - Tours: Many members of Congress offer tours of the Capitol, including the Capitol dome.
-They also have access to special tickets for tour of the White House, Library of Congress, and other federal buildings.
+They also have access to special tickets for tours of the White House, Library of Congress, and other federal buildings.
 Call to ask what kinds of tours your Representatives offer.

 Members of Congress and their staff need you to tell them how you feel about particular issues.
 But you have to be sure to deliver your message in the right way.
 Otherwise, your communication will be lost in the flood of mail, e-mail, phone calls, and faxes that come into a Congressional office every day.
 Following are some tips and techniques that will help ensure that your voice is heard above the fray.